LiliaVasileva/excel_js/README.md

 This may require updating project dependencies.

-### 2. Update project dependencies to fix all vulnerabilities
+### 2. Update project dependencies AND fix all vulnerabilities

 E.g.:
 ```bash